adamc295/AI-are-if-statments/README.md

+### This repository is satire, if you couldn't of guessed.

 # AI are if statments

 AI is a wonderful thing.
 It can help us read the news, tell jokes, or even _play skyrim_.